Hurricane Katrina Tour

 - Learn the direct connection between America’s disappearing coastal wetlands, oil & gas pipelines, levee protection and hurricane destruction

-- See the Lakeview, Gentilly, New Orleans East, St. Bernard, and the Ninth Ward neighborhoods.
+- See the Lakeview, Gentilly, St. Bernard, and the Ninth Ward neighborhoods.

 You’ll be amazed at the volume and variety of products “offloaded” in the multimodal port of New Orleans, the second largest port in the country, and then distributed to your hometown.
 For example, did you know that 30% of the seafood (fish, crabs, shrimp, oysters, and crawfish) harvested in the lower 48 states comes from the coastal wetlands in South Louisiana?